lydMor/NicheOccupancyDynamism/README.md

 TemporalNicheComp.R - R script detailing temporal niche comparison process.

-Dist_T1.csv - occurrence records for a focal species at T1

-Dist_T2.csv - occurrence records for a focal species at T2
+Dist.csv - occurence records for a focal species, with lat, long, and year.
+These data will be separated by the temporal inflection point chosen by the researcher.

 Env_T1.csv - environmental data associated with focal species occurrence records at T1